supahcraig/Creating_CDP_Environments/via_CDP_Console/AWS/CDP_AWS_via_Console.md

 9. Logger instance profile is your `logger-instance-role`
 10. Logs location base is the s3 path to your bucket: `cnelson2-data`

+*CLICK Register Environment.*

+## Expected time to spin up environment:  Approximately 45 minutes

+---

+## Testing Your Environment

+Click into your environment, go to the Data Lake, and attempt to open up the Cloudera Manager UI.
+If it opens up, fantastic.
+If it doesn't, you may find that a "synchronize users" may solve the problem.
+Why sometimes it works and sometimes it returns a 403 is beyond the scope of my understanding at this time.

+### Synchronize Users

+There are several aspects of syncing users, and I am unclear how exactly it all works, but here are some of the ways to do it.

+#### Sync Users to FreeIPA

+  * Click into your environment
+  * Under Actions select "Synchronize Users to FreeIPA"
+  * Click Synchronize Users
+  * *Expected time to complete:  ~35 minutes*

+1. Go to User Management in the CDP Console
+2. Find your user and click into it
+3. In the actions dropdown, go to Update Roles
+4. You're a good person, go ahead and give yourself all those policies 5.

 ## How to create environment?